 Operational Attributes (within the roadway): This category is additive.
 Each category must be a new feature added as a part of the proposed project.
 Only one feature can be selected for any qualifying category.
-For example, installation of a bike lane that is identified in an adopted ATP plan can be awarded points under "Bike Lanes" or "Active Transportation Focused Plan Elements," but not both.
+For example, installation of a bike lane that is identified in an adopted ATP plan can be awarded points under "Bike Facilities" or " Active Transportation Focused Plan Elements," but not both.

-- Bike Lanes: Extension of bike lanes through intersection - Bus Turnouts: Construction of a bus turnout as a new feature. - Lowers density: Addition of through travel lanes. - Channels traffic: Addition and/or extension of turn pockets (other than free right turn). - Free right turn: installation of new free right or conversion of an existing right turn to free right - Protected/permissive left turn: Convert from protected to protected/permissive - Pedestrian Facilities: Placement of a new sidewalk if none currently exists. - Grade separations: Street to street grade separations and do not apply to rail grade separation projects which are covered by the grade separation program category. - Safety Improvements: Project features that increase the safety of pedestrians.
+- Bike Facilities: Extension of bike facilities through an intersection (Class II or Class IV) as a complementary feature to the MPAH project.
+Class I is not eligible.
+All proposed bike facilities must be included in an approved transportation plan or circulation element.
+For bonus points (max 5 total), Class II and Class IV facilities may also describe how improvements will help improve street operations and reduce congestion including how the project will connect a diversity of land-uses, fill gap(s) in existing bicycle facilities, and contribute to the broader bicycling infrastructure network AND/OR a quantitative analysis showing congestion reduction/reduction in vehicle miles traveled.
+Potential methodology includes the VMT CARB reduction or alternative quantification method. see https://ww2.arb.ca.gov/sites/default/files/auction-proceeds/bicycle%20facilities\summary\032519.pdf - Bus Turnouts: Construction of a bus turnout as a new feature. - Lowers density: Addition of through travel lanes. - Channels traffic: Addition and/or extension of turn pockets (other than free right turn). - Free right turn: installation of new free right or conversion of an existing right turn to free right - Protected/permissive left turn: Convert from protected to protected/permissive - Pedestrian Facilities: Placement of a new sidewalk if none currently exists. - Grade separations: Street to street grade separations and do not apply to rail grade separation projects which are covered by the grade separation program category. - Safety Improvements: Project features that increase the safety of pedestrians.
 These elements can include the new installation of: median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case-by-case basis. - Elements of Approved Active Transportation Plan/Active Transportation Focused Sections of other Types of Mobility Plans: Incorporate project features that are approved in an active transportation plan or if very focused, in active transportation focused sections of other types of plans that improve mobility.
 These elements can include bike infrastructure and pedestrian elements.
 Other elements of an active transportation plan may be considered on a case-by-case basis.
-Documentation of approved plan will be required with application submittal and assignment of points for active transportation focused sections of other types of plans will be considered on a case by case basis. - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
+Documentation of approved plan will be required with application submittal and assignment of points for active transportation focused sections of other types of plans will be considered on a case-by-case basis.

+Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
 Other elements of sustainability may be considered on a case-by-case basis.
 Points are awarded at construction phase only.